Cedrick-hub30/out-of-school-children-analysis/README.md

 ---

-## ▶️ How to Open the Dashboard
+##  How to Open the Dashboard

 1. Download `dashboard.pbix`
 2. Open it using [Microsoft Power BI Desktop](https://powerbi.microsoft.com/desktop)
-3. Explore each visualization to gain deeper insights.
+3. Explore each visualization as attached to gain deeper insights.

 ---

-## 📌 Requirements

-- Power BI Desktop (latest version)
-- CSV file already cleaned and ready for analysis

----

-## 🧠 Author
+##  Author

 Cedrick Rukundo
+ID 27946
+Introduction to Big Data
-Adventist University of Central Africa
+Adventist University of Central Africa (AUCA)
-Course: INSY 8413 – Introduction to Big Data Analytics

 ---